gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 handling defined in {{I-D.westerlund-tsvwg-sctp-dtls-chunk}}.

-When DTLS encounters an error it may report that issue using DTLS alert message to its peer by putting the created DTLS record in a DATA chunk with DTLS-SCTP PPID and sending it in an SCTP packet.
+When DTLS encounters an error it may report that issue using DTLS alert message to its peer by putting the created DTLS record in a SCTP user message ({{dtls-user-message}}).
 This is independent of what to do in relation to the SCTP association.
 Depending on the severance of the error different paths can be the result:

    Non-critical:
    : the DTLS connection can continue to protect